 Revenge: Maggie gets revenge on her husband by having sex with his partner.

-Room Full of Crazy: There are a few of them.
-Most prominently, Cohle has one.
-His apartment is nearly devoid of furniture, and he does nothing there all day but drink and stare at an increasingly disturbing assortment of crime scene photos and eventually relics associated with the murders.
+Cohle has one.
+His apartment is nearly devoid of furniture, and he does nothing there all day but drink and stare at an increasingly disturbing assortment of crime scene photos and relics associated with the murders.
 The only thing missing is the writing on the walls.
+He later graduates to a storage container with the writing on the walls.

 Straw Nihilist: Cohle spends a lot of time talking about how humanity is evil and life is pointless.
 Hart lampshades how annoying his nihilist rants are.

-Take This Job And Shove It: After a fistfight with Hart in the parking lot of headquarters, while Cohle was on suspension, Rusty decides he's had enough of it and quits.
+Take This Job And Shove It: After a fistfight with Hart in the parking lot of headquarters, while Cohle was on suspension, Rust decides he's had enough of it and quits.
+Though it turns out later that it was at least partially because he wanted to investigate the case without oversight telling him not to.

 Tattooed Crook: All of the criminals in the show are covered in tattoos, some with meaningful designs.
 Cohle also sports a tattoo on his forearm that is probably a result of four years spent undercover as crooks.